OfficeDev/teams-toolkit-samples/faq-plus/README.md

 This is because `configAppClientId` is not correctly set in `.fx/configs/azure.parameters.{envName}.json`.
 Please follow this [instruction](docs/deploy-qna-maker-services.md#step-1-register-azure-ad-applications) to create an Azure AD app and config related values to `.fx/configs/azure.parameters.{envName}.json`.

 ### Only one free account is allowed for account type 'QnAMaker'.
 Your subscription already has a free QnAMaker account.
-You can delete the free account if it's not used, or set value of `qnaMakerSku` in `.fx/configs/azure.parameters.{envName}.json` to `S0` to created a paid QnAMaker account.
+You can delete the free account if it's not used, or set value of `qnaMakerSku` in `.fx/configs/azure.parameters.{envName}.json` to `S0` to create a paid QnAMaker account.
 > Note: Changing the SKU will impact the cost of your subscription.
 Please review the changes carefully.

 ## Feedback